Condon, Queensland: Geography

 Condon is part of the Upper Ross District and is the first of three suburbs along Riverway Drive.
-Townsville's Ring road runs through Condon with the Vickers Bridge across the Ross River connecting Condon with Douglas and the southern suburbs.
+Townsville's Ring road (now part of the Bruce Highway) runs through Condon with the Vickers Bridge across the Ross River connecting Condon with Douglas and the southern suburbs.
 Thuringowa State High School is also in this suburb.

+Hervey Range Road runs along the northern boundary, and Garbutt–Upper Ross Road (Riverway Drive) runs along the eastern.

 History

 Condon's first residential development was in 1968.
 It was named by Queensland Place Names Board on 1 March 1969 after the Irish Condon family (William Condon) who had settled on the Ross River and had a dairy farm.

 Thuringowa State High School opened on 27 January 1987.

 Shalom Christian College was established in 1992 by Uniting Aboriginal and Islander Christian Congress (part of the Uniting Church of Australia).
 Following allegations of sexual assault in 2006 that led to criticisms of the school's handling of the situation, in 2017 the Uniting Church announced that they would close the secondary and boarding components of the school.
 In 2018 Carinity purchased the school from the Uniting Church with the intention of re-instating its secondary education program.